input-output-hk/cardano-sl/docs/us.md

 So we check this rule at the beginning of each epoch for each _confirmed_ proposal and adopt one of this _confirmed_ `BlockVersion` if it satisfies the rule.

+Note: last adopted block version is the feature of the blockchain, not stakeholders' software or something else.

+#### Example

+Assume there are four stakeholders with stakes `[0.25, 0.26, 0.1, 0.39]`,
+`lastKnownBlockVersion` is `0.1.0` for all stakeholders' softwares and last adopted block version is also `0.1.0`.

+Then update proposal which bumps block version to `0.2.0` is confirmed in 2nd epoch.
+Suppose this proposal adds consensus rule, that block header's attributes should contain by key `228` string `"pva"`.

+Then the first stakeholder downloads this update and update own software.
+`lastKnownBlockVersion` is `0.2.0` for this software but last adopted block version is still `0.1.0`.

+Then the first stakeholder issues a block as leader of some slot:
+* `BlockVersion` of this block is set to `0.2.0`
+* block created by rules for last adopted version, i.e. `0.1.0`.
+Update software considers last adopted version and creates block using old logic if this one is `0.1.0` and using new logic if this one is `0.2.0`.
+So the block is issued without new attribute.
+Stakeholders with old software expects that all attributes are known because last adopted version equals `lastKnownBlockVersion` for its softwares.

+Then the 3rd epoch starts and the threshold (which is regulated by `SoftforkRule`) for adopting new block version is dumped to `0.6`.

+Then the second stakeholder downloads this update and when it's turn to issue block, the stakeholder issues block like it has been done by the first stakeholder.
+Also the second one issues one more block as leader, so it produced 2 blocks.

+Then 4th epoch starts and sum of issuers stakes is `0.25 + 0.26 = 0.51 < 0.6`
+(we take into account the second stakeholder only once).
+Adopting threshold is dumped to the minimal value `0.6`.
+So last adopted version is still `0.1.0`, `lastKnownBlockVersion` is `0.2.0` for the first and the second stakeholders and `0.1.0` for the third and the fourth.

+Then the third stakeholder downloads this update and issues block in the same manner like previous ones.

+When 5th epoch starts the sum of issuers stakes is `0.25 + 0.26 + 0.1 = 0.61 > 0.6` and
+it's time to bump last adopted version.
+So last adoped version is `0.2.0` now and `lastKnownBlockVersion` is `0.1.0` for the latter stakeholder and `0.2.0` for others.

+When it's turn to issue block of the fourth stakeholder, it issues block with `0.1.0` block version and with block format for `0.1.0`.
+Others stakeholders see that last adopted version equals `0.2.0` and try to decode block using new rules but failed because it doesn't contain attribute with key `228`.
+So this slot left without a block.

+You can see despite the provided update system is powerful, it's also very complicated and updates should be handled carefully.

 ## GState